open-dxp/data-hub-bundle/doc/10_GraphQL/07_Mutation/01_Document_Mutations.md

 :::info

-Important Note: To be able to fully exploit this feature you have to understand Pimcore's [editable naming strategy](https://docs.opendxp.io/docs/core-framework/Development_Documentation/Documents/Editable_Naming_Strategies.html)
+Important Note: To be able to fully exploit this feature you have to understand OpenDxp's [editable naming strategy](https://docs.opendxp.io/docs/core-framework/Development_Documentation/Documents/Editable_Naming_Strategies.html)

 :::